calimarkus/USTaxCalculator/README.md

 ## Why?

 This started as a small swift script to doublecheck some numbers of my taxes.
 But I kept tinkering with it to explore Swift & SwiftUI more.
-Now it's is a universal macOS/iOS app with a UI to enter & consume tax data.
+By now it became a universal macOS/iOS app with a UI to both consume & enter/modify tax data.

 ## Disclaimers ⚠️